Is A Property Owner Responsible For Your Injuries?

 We Have Had Great Results In Premises Liability Cases

 For more than 50 years, we at Ashenden & Associates, P.C., in Atlanta, Georgia, have represented the victims of property owners who are or have been negligent.
 Premises liability law asserts that property owners, including owners of stores, malls, private residences, office spaces and parks, have the responsibility to assure that their property is clear of dangers that could cause injuries or accidents.
 We have demonstrated that we have the skills to advocate for injury victims in premises liability cases.

 Our attorneys represent clients in cases related to:

 - Animal attacks

 Injuries sustained in a premises liability case can be debilitating, preventing victims from returning to work or causing other serious hardships.
 We will guide you through the legal process and represent you to the best of our abilities.

 Document Details And Contact Us

-The lawyers at Ashenden & Associates, P.C., can help with the entire legal process, so you can focus on your recovery.
-Aside from your pain and suffering, you may acquire medical bills, wage losses, and other monetary damages.
+Our lawyers at Ashenden & Associates, P.C., can help with the entire legal process, so you can focus on your recovery.
+Aside from your pain and suffering, you may acquire medical bills, wage losses and other monetary damages.
 Negligent property owners should be held accountable for these costs.
-For a free initial consultation, contact us online or call 770-676-1184.
+For a free initial consultation, contact us online or call 770-954-8363.